Cerebral ganglion

-The supraesophageal ganglion (also supraoesophageal ganglion, arthropod brain, or microbrain) generally consists of a set of three fused pairs of ganglia, which constitute the brain in most insect species and in some other closely related arthropods, such as myriapods and crustaceans.
+The cerebral ganglion (CNG; also cerebral ganglia, supra(o)esophageal ganglia [SPG], arthropod brain, or microbrain) is the main part of the brain in most insect species and in some other closely related arthropods, such as myriapods and crustaceans.
 It receives and processes information from the first, second, and third metameres.
+It is connected to the gnathal ganglion (GNG), a part of the CNS in the head which may or may not be considered part of the brain.
+(Note: In a standard scheme, the CNG and GNG are both considered the brain.
+The CRG minus the optic lobe constitutes the cerebrum, similar to how the cerebrum is a part of the brain in vertebrates.)

-The supraesophageal ganglion lies dorsal to the esophagus and consists of three parts, each a pair of ganglia that may be more or less pronounced, reduced, or fused depending on the genus:
+The cerebral ganglion consists of three parts, each a pair of ganglia that may be more or less pronounced, reduced, or fused depending on the genus: